Troopers in Delaware can stop drivers with out-of-state tags during coronavirus pandemic

 Out-of-state visitors who fail to self-quarantine could face criminal charges, officials said.

-As of Friday morning, Delaware reports 393 positive cases of COVID-19 and 12 deaths.
+As of Friday morning, Delaware reported a total of 393 positive cases of COVID-19 and 12 deaths.

+There have been a total of six deaths related to long-term care facilities, including five in New Castle County (four at Little Sisters of the Poor) and one in Sussex County.
+The most recent details involving long-term care facilities include:

+-a 75-year-old male from New Castle County who had underlying health conditions before passing; and